alipman88/alipman88.github.io/readme.txt

 -----Config & Mapping:-----

-The config, mapping, and form_selector parameters are stored as a JSON object, "configuration.json"

-The "config" parameters in configuration.json refer to a Facebook app ID.
-Note the FB_app_Channel field is unnecessary unless you will utilize cross-site-scripting.
+The form selector, Facebook App ID, mapping instructions, and callback function parameters are passed to the authAndLogin() function.

-The "form_selector" parameter creates a jQuery selector for the form to be updated.
+The "form selector" parameter identifies a jQuery selector for relevant form.

-The "mapping" parameters instruct the script what form fields to map the Facebook user data to.
+The "mapping" parameter is a JSON object, instructing the script what form fields to map the Facebook user data to.

 The Facebook user data available from your app is: id